jiumao2/Kilomatch/docs/Tutorials.rst

-``CurationTypes``               1 x n_pairs int                             types of curation for each pair of units ``CurationTypeNames``           1 x n_types cell                            names of the curation types ``CurationNumRemoval``          1 x 1 int                                   number of pairs removed in the curation step ``CurationNumMerge``            1 x 1 int                                   number of pairs gained in the curation step
+``CurationTypes``               1 x n_pairs int                             types of curation for each pair of units ``CurationTypeNames``           1 x n_types cell                            names of the curation types ``CurationNumRemoval``          1 x 1 int                                   number of pairs removed in the curation step
 ===========================     =============================               =================

 The most important fields are ``IdxCluster``, which assigns a unique cluster ID for each unit (-1 for non-matched units).
 You can use it to extract the matched units across sessions.
 To learn more about the output, please refer to the :doc:`Input and Output <IO>` section.